Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Checklist--Constraint Matching Function

+\paragraph{No match for a well-formed claim.} If the claim is parsed successfully as numeric but \emph{no} numeric constraint matches its entity/attribute, we set $p_j^{\text{num}}=0$.
+This corresponds to ``unsupported by extracted evidence'' and is intended to penalize hallucinated or misread premises under the geometric-mean aggregation (Eq.~\ref{eq:geomagg}).

-\paragraph{Relation matching.} For a relational claim asserting a \texttt{type} $t$ between entities $\{e_1, e_2, \ldots\}$, we search $\mathcal{C}$ for constraints with \texttt{type}$=t$ and entity overlap.
-Entity overlap is measured by set intersection over union (Jaccard) of the entity token sets.
-We define
+\paragraph{Relation matching.} For a relational claim asserting a relation type $t$ over entities $\{e_1,\ldots,e_n\}$, we search $\mathcal{C}$ for relation constraints with \texttt{type}$=t$.
+For each candidate constraint $c_k$, we compute entity-set overlap by comparing the \emph{union of tokens}: